aabrole/amancelusa/README.md

 so I could use the grid layout when displaying styling and media but also make the page more responsive with a toggleable menu/sidebar, one page scroll navigation, and possibly some kind of gallery/carousel display.
-This could be done by using certain combination of plugins too (shortcode,elemental,block editor, etc) , although because this is a custom theme created by me although there isn't a guarentee that all of them would work together/produce an accurate result.
+This could be done by using certain combination of plugins too (shortcode,elemental,block editor, etc) , although because this is a custom theme created by me although there isn't a guarentee that all of them would work together/produce an accurate result since I haven't tested them one by one on this theme specifically.